 GlycoMimetics, Inc. (the Company), a Delaware corporation headquartered in Rockville, Maryland, was incorporated in 2003.
-The company is a clinical stage biotechnology company focused on the discovery and development of novel glycomimetic drugs to address unmet medical needs resulting from diseases in which carbohydrate biology plays a key role.
-Glycomimetics are molecules that mimic the structure of carbohydrates involved in important biological processes.
-Using its expertise in carbohydrate chemistry and knowledge of carbohydrate biology, the Company is developing a pipeline of proprietary glycomimetics that inhibit disease-related functions of carbohydrates, such as the roles they play in inflammation, cancer and infection.
+The Company is a late-stage clinical development biotechnology company focused on improving the lives of people living with cancer and inflammatory diseases by leveraging the inhibition of carbohydrate interactions that occur on the surface of cells.
+The Company is developing a pipeline of proprietary glycomimetics, which are small molecules that mimic the structure of carbohydrates involved in important biological processes, to inhibit disease-related functions of carbohydrates such as the roles they play in inflammation, cancer and infection.

 The Company's executive personnel have devoted substantially all of their time to date to the planning and organization of the Company, the process of hiring scientists, initiating research and development programs and securing adequate capital for anticipated growth and operations.
 The Company has not commercialized any of its drug candidates and planned commercial operations have not commenced.
 The Company has incurred significant losses in the development of its drug candidates.
 The Company has not generated revenues from product sales.
-As a result, the Company has consistently reported negative cash flows from operating activities and net losses, had an accumulated deficit of \$309.5 million at December 31, 2020 and expects to continue incurring losses for the foreseeable future.
+As a result, the Company has consistently reported negative cash flows from operating activities and net losses, had an accumulated deficit of \$419.6 million at December 31, 2022 and expects to continue incurring losses for the foreseeable future.